skyeng/gitwand/README.md

     - dude4
 ```
 * `name` (required) is a name of you organization at Github.
-* Any other parameters are optional.
+* All other parameters are optional.
+* **Notice** these lists are closed.
+If you place here someone, they will be added to your organization.
+  If you remove someone, they will be removed.

 ## Organization members
 Place them all in `vars/users/`, one per file: